marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 {: .note}

 ## License
 One of the benefits of depositing your research data is that it can be reused by other researchers for new purposes or analyses.
-However, to enable data reuse, you need to assign a license to your data that specifies how others can use it.
+To enable data reuse, you need to assign a license to your data that specifies how others can use it.
+A license defines what others may or may not do with your data.
+You may choose to assign a broad license that allows anyone to do whatever they like with your data, or you may assign a narrower license that restricts use to strictly non-commercial activities and requires attribution to the data creator each time it is used.

+### Sources for Licenses
+1.  <a href="http://creativecommons.org/" target="_blank">Creative Commons (CC)</a>

 We recommend using the **CC-0 or CC-BY** licenses for research data, as they are the most open and flexible options.
 The CC-0 license waives all rights to the data, while the CC-BY license requires only attribution to the original source.
 Both of these licenses allow others to reuse your data without any restrictions or limitations.

+ 2. <a href="https://opendatacommons.org" target="_blank">Open Data Commons (ODC)</a>

+ Open Data Commons offers three license options that were created specifically for data/databases.

+In UBC Dataverse Collection, our preferred license is CC- Zero, however, we invite our researchers to choose from a variety of Creative Commons licenses from a drop-down menu as they deposit their datasets.
+{: .note}

+## Citation